..

 I recall one particular situation, my junior year (1979), when we were preparing to face Compton High School at their place.
 Anyone familiar with the lay of the land in Southern California those days would tell you, the cities of Lakewood and Compton were at opposite ends of the ethnic universe.
 Compton High School was 150% "black" and their school symbol was a “Tar babe” (as in Tar babies, or Baby tartars); Lakewood High was 98.765% "white" and we were the "Lancers" (knight in shining white armor, or "white" knight in shining armor).
 You just can’t make this stuff up.

 As was typical, Lakewood's football team was more diverse than the rest of the school's student body.
 Brian B., Bruce P., Troy J., Robert D., the Zachary kid from Oklahoma, the two Daryl’s, the Diaz brothers, and myself, were the men of color on the football roster.
-Camaraderie was fair since many of us had played with or against one another other since the Pop Warner days; yet, still, there were those among us who weren't shy about myopic views on race and, like every corny 70's racial themed high school football movie you've ever slept through, whatever animosity there was targeted the kids from the other side of the tracks. .
+Camaraderie was fair since many of us had played with, or against, one another other since the Pop Warner days; yet, still, there were those among us who weren't shy about their myopic views on race and, like every corny 70's racial themed high school football movie you've ever slept through, whatever animosity there was targeted the kids from the other side of the tracks. .

-For the average local football fan the Lakewood Compton game was an interesting match-up; Lakewood had a golden opportunity to shock the world while, the defending CIF Coastal Conference Champions, Compton was at the pinnacle and had much to lose.
+For the average local football fan the Lakewood Compton game was an interesting match-up; Lakewood had a golden opportunity to shock the world while, the defending CIF Coastal Conference Champions, Compton was at the pinnacle and had much more to lose.
 Furthermore, if the two team's differing trajectories wasn't enough to get locals all worked up, the plot thickened.

 .